taaha-iqbal-paysys/Talkr/README.md

-# Talkr Frontend - Vercel Deployment
+# Shabana Frontend - Vercel Deployment

-This directory contains the frontend for the Talkr Email-WhatsApp Bridge system, designed for deployment on Vercel.
+This directory contains the frontend for the Shabana Email-WhatsApp Bridge system, designed for deployment on Vercel.

 ## 📁 Structure